-Established in 1974, the Rape Treatment Center (RTC) at Santa Monica-UCLA Medical Center is internationally recognized for its pioneering work and exemplary treatment, prevention, and education programs.
+Established in 1974 at Santa Monica Hospital, the Rape Treatment Center (RTC) is recognized internationally for its pioneering work and exemplary treatment, prevention, and education programs.
 The RTC has had a leadership role in advancing policy reforms, creating multi-agency partnerships, and developing innovative service delivery models to help bring justice and compassionate care to victims wherever they turn for help.

 State-of-the-Art, Comprehensive Services for Victims

-The Rape Treatment Center provides free, comprehensive, state-of-the-art treatment for sexual assault victims – adults and children – 24 hours a day, including highly specialized emergency medical care, forensic/evidentiary services, counseling, advocacy, accompaniment, and information about rights and options to help victims make informed choices and decisions.
+The Rape Foundation supports the comprehensive, state-of-the-art free services the Rape Treatment Center provides for sexual assault victims – adults and children – 24 hours a day, including highly specialized emergency medical care, forensic/evidentiary services, crisis counseling, advocacy, accompaniment, and information about rights and options to help victims make informed choices and decisions.
 The RTC also provides ongoing, longer-term, trauma-informed therapy and other support services for victims and their significant others.

 Pioneering Models to Enhance Victim Care

-The RTC created an innovative, highly specialized Clinic that transformed 24-hour emergency care for sexual assault victims.
-In most communities, victims who seek immediate treatment are seen in busy hospital emergency departments where they are often subjected to long waits to receive care.
-The RTC Clinic is dedicated exclusively to sexual assault victim care 24 hours a day.
+The Rape Foundation established the Rape Treatment Center’s Verna Harrah Clinic at UCLA Santa Monica Medical Center in 1999, an innovative, highly specialized Clinic that transformed 24-hour emergency care for sexual assault victims.
+In most communities, sexual assault victims who seek immediate treatment and forensic services – adults and children – are seen in busy hospital emergency departments where they are often subjected to long waits to receive care.
+The Verna Harrah Clinic is dedicated exclusively to sexual assault victim care 24 hours a day.
 It is located within the hospital, in a private, safe, therapeutic setting.
 The Clinic is staffed by highly trained professionals with specialized expertise in the medical, forensic, and psychological aspects of victim care.
 It is a model for the nation.

 They took amazing care of me — they treated my injuries, they collected all of the evidence, and they started to help heal my shattered self.